GoogleCloudPlatform/ml-on-gcp/sklearn/titanic/README.md

 The two commands above will create a Bucket in GCS, and then copy the dataset into it.

-The advantage of using GFile in our python code is that we can use the exact same code and read the dataset from GCS:
+The advantage of using *gfile* in our python code is that we can use the exact same code and read the dataset from GCS:
 ```
 # Run on the new instance
 python titanic.py --titanic-data-path gs://MYBUCKET/MYFOLDER/train.csv --model-output-path gs://MYBUCKET/MYFOLDER/model.pkl